North Point Mall

 North Point Mall is a shopping mall, located in Alpharetta, Georgia (a suburb of Atlanta).
 The mall opened on October 20, 1993 as one of the largest shopping malls in the country.
-The mall was the second to last property built by Homart Development Company.
+The mall was the second-to-last property built by Homart Development Company.
 The mall's anchor stores are Dillard's, JCPenney, Macy's, and Von Maur.

 History

 Homart Development Company announced plans for North Point Mall on April 20, 1989.
 The mall was set to feature 400,000 square feet of gross leasable space and accommodate 120 to 140 stores.

 The mall opened on October 20, 1993.
 Initial anchor stores were Sears, JCPenney, Rich's, Mervyn's, and Lord & Taylor.
 The Rich's store contained distinctive historical decorative elements from the chain's flagship location in downtown Atlanta, which had closed two years earlier.
-Macy's was a planned anchor tenant, but, due to its bankruptcy, Macy's dropped out, leaving the sixth anchor pad vacant.
+Macy's was a planned anchor tenant, but due to its bankruptcy, Macy's dropped out, leaving the sixth anchor pad vacant.

 In 1995, the mall began an expansion project that added a sixth anchor tenant, Dillard's, along with a new parking deck.
 The following year, Mervyn's closed.
 Parisian opened in its place.

-A significant renovation took place in 2003, modernizing the mall's interior and adding more seating areas.
+A significant renovation took place in 2003, modernizing the mall's interior and adding more seating areas, as well as an Apple Store.
 In 2004, an escalator was relocated from the East Court in front of Starbucks to the Sears wing.

 In June 2004, The Cheesecake Factory opened its third Georgia location and first location outside of Atlanta.
 The store is located in the mall parking lot just beyond the parking deck.
 A walking path known as the "yellow brick road" connects the restaurant to the mall's Center Court.

 In 2005, Lord & Taylor closed.
 Parisian closed in September 2007, after being acquired by Belk.
 Instead of occupying the former Parisian space, however, Belk chose to reopen in the previous Lord & Taylor location.
 Belk exited the mall in 2009.

 In October 2010, Von Maur began renovating the two-story former Belk space, expanding it from 115,000 square feet (10,700 m²) to 140,000 square feet (13,000 m²).
 The new design featured reddish brick, a cupola, and columns, reflecting the architectural style of Georgia and the South.
 The remodeled store opened in November 2011.

 In 2012, AMC Theatres demolished the former Parisian store and built a new 12-screen theater, which opened in September 2012.